OtterBrowser/otter-browser/README.md

 We use [Transifex](https://www.transifex.com/otter-browser/otter-browser/) to translate Otter Browser.

-To stay informed of Otter development, bug fixes and new features, you can join [the official forum](http://thedndsanctuary.eu/index.php?board=9.0).
+To stay informed about Otter development, bug fixes and new features, you can join [the official forum](http://thedndsanctuary.eu/index.php?board=9.0).
 We also have two IRC channels on Freenode: [#otter-browser](http://irc.lc/freenode/otter-browser) (international) and [#otter-browser-pl](http://irc.lc/freenode/otter-browser-pl) (polski / Polish).

 Read *CONTRIBUTING.md* and don’t hesitate!